American tourist beaten to death in bar brawl on Greek island vacation

-An American tourist was beaten to death in a bar brawl while on vacation on the Greek island of Zakynthos, according to local police.
+An American tourist was beaten to death in a bar brawl on the Greek island of Zakynthos, according to local police.

 Bakari Henderson, a recent University of Arizona graduate, was found dead at Bar Code in the Lagnas area shortly after 3 a.m. local time Friday (8 p.m.
 Thursday ET), police spokesman Ntaras Vangelis said.